AdaCore/spark2014/docs/ug/appendix.rst

 programs which would otherwise not be in |SPARK| so that they can be viewed (at least in part) as |SPARK| programs.

-[TBD: Do we need to state rules for handling multiple applicable Spark_Mode configuration pragmas?
+[TBD: Do we need to state rules for handling multiple applicable SPARK_Mode configuration pragmas?
 Simplest rule: "it is always an error".
 Alternatively (and very roughly speaking), "two pragmas in the same file is an error, but any .ads/.adb file configuration pragma takes precedence